List of Papers Browse by Subject Areas Author List

 @InProceedings{Gau_Immuneguided_MICCAI2024,

-author = { Gautam, Tanishq and Gonzalez, Karina P. and Salvatierra, Maria E. and Serrano, Alejandra and Chen, Pingjun and Pan, Xiaoxi and Shokrollahi, Yasin and Ranjbar, Sara and Rodriguez, Leticia and Team, Patient Mosaic and Solis-Soto, Luisa and Yuan, Yinyin and Castillo, Simon P.},
+author = { Gautam, Tanishq and Gonzalez, Karina P. and Salvatierra, Maria E. and Serrano, Alejandra and Chen, Pingjun and Pan, Xiaoxi and Shokrollahi, Yasin and Ranjbar, Sara and Rodriguez, Leticia and Patient Mosaic Team and Solis-Soto, Luisa and Yuan, Yinyin and Castillo, Simon P.},

 title = { { Immune-guided AI for Reproducible Regions of Interest Selection in Multiplex Immunofluorescence Pathology Imaging } },